irajachauhan/Z-Coder/README.md

-# 💻 Zcoder – A Collaborative Coding Platform
+# 💻 Z-Coder – A Collaborative Coding Platform

-Zcoder is a web-based coding platform built to help developers practice coding, collaborate in real time, and build projects.
+Z-Coder is a web-based coding platform built to help developers practice coding, collaborate in real time, and build projects.
 It supports live code execution, problem bookmarking, live chat room, and user authentication.

 ---